Atomicbunny/7k00_16s/README.md

  11. After this, I uploaded these files to the deac cluster and ran the solvate.pgn script but modified for the file names I had given the pdb and psf files. (this is provided in this repository for 7k0016S)

  12. These files should be viewable with vmd, use vmd to quick check for any major issues with your molecule.
 If nothing is immediately obvious, and no significant errors were logged during generation, then its probably good.

---- Equilibration ---

-1. run 7k00md-equil.slurm with pdbreader files
+ 13.  run 7k00md-equil.slurm with pdbreader files

-2. check that trajectory generated is acceptable using vmd and analysis tools.
+ 14.  check that trajectory generated is acceptable using vmd and analysis tools.

---- Addition of TMAO and Dynamics ---
+#  Addition of TMAO and Dynamics

 Simulation of 16S subunit of E.Coli ribosome in 1.00 mol/L TMAO solution: